 Being a dad (or mum) can be pretty stressful.
 There’s a mortgage to pay (often a huge one if you’re in Sydney), a career to chase, and of course, kids to raise, at the very minimum.

-I’m a curious person, and you might be fooled into thinking that I don’t have a creative side, given that I spend the majority of my time each week in a corporate-style job which is all about business, making sales, managing operations, etc. But I love to travel when I get the chance (and when budget allows), to give myself a new perspective, to experience something totally new and unexpected.
+I’m a curious person, but you might be fooled into thinking that I don’t have a creative side, given that I spend the majority of my time each week in a corporate-style job which is all about business, making sales, managing operations, etc. But I love to travel when I get the chance (and when budget allows), to give myself a new perspective, to experience something totally new and unexpected.
 For a special occasion though, I’m not always up for taking an extended break from work or to start dipping deeply into my family savings.

 So I’d love a unique and relaxing experience to enjoy with my family.
 I’d love something which is pre-organised, where we can just show up; nobody likes to do laborious preparations.